Investigating Pretrained Language Models for Graph-to-Text Generation: Experiments

 \subsection{Results on WebNLG}

 Table~\ref{tab:results-webnlg} shows the results for the WebNLG test set.
 Neural pipeline models \cite{moryossef-etal-2019-step, castro-ferreira-etal-2019-neural} achieve strong performance in the \emph{unseen} dataset.
-On the other hand, fully end-to-end models \cite{ribeiro2020modeling,schmitt2020modeling} have strong performance on the \emph{seen} dataset and usually perform poorly in \textit{unseen} data. \citet{zhao-etal-2020-bridging} leverage additional information about the order that the triples are realized and achieve the best performance among approaches that do not employ PLMs.
+On the other hand, fully end-to-end models \cite{ribeiro-etal-2020-modeling,schmitt2020modeling} have strong performance on the \emph{seen} dataset and usually perform poorly in \textit{unseen} data.
+Models that \emph{explicitly encode the graph structure} \cite{ribeiro-etal-2020-modeling, zhao-etal-2020-bridging} achieve the best performance among approaches that do not employ PLMs.
 Note that T5 is also used in \citet{kale2020texttotext}.
-A particular difference in our T5 setup is that we add a prefix before the input graph.
+Differences in our T5 setup include a modified model vocabulary, the use of beam search, the learning rate schedule and the prefix before the input graph.
 Our T5 approach achieves 59.70, 65.05 and 54.69 BLEU points on \emph{all}, \emph{seen} and \emph{unseen} sets, the new state of the art.

-We hypothesize that the performance gap between \emph{seen} and \emph{unseen} sets stems from the advantage obtained by a model seeing examples of relation-text pairs during training.
+We conjecture that the performance gap between \emph{seen} and \emph{unseen} sets stems from the advantage obtained by a model seeing examples of relation-text pairs during fine-tuning.
 For example, the relation \emph{party} (political party) was never seen during training and the model is required to generate a text that verbalizes the tuple: $\langle$\emph{Abdul Taib Mahmud, party, Parti Bumiputera Sarawak}$\rangle$.
 Interestingly, BART performs much worse than T5 on this benchmark, especially in the \emph{unseen} partition with 9.7 BLEU points lower compared to T5.